-- It also represents an investment the IOC in the local economy and development.
-Eighty per cent of the construction of the building has been completed local companies and contributed to the development of local competencies.
+- It also represents an investment by the IOC in the local economy and development.
+Eighty per cent of the construction of the building has been completed by local companies and contributed to the development of local competencies.

 All IOC staff under one roof

-Designed Danish architecture firm 3XN, Olympic House will allow the IOC to bring together its staff – 500 employees currently spread across Lausanne in four locations – under one roof at a single site.
-Selected the IOC in April 2014 after an international architecture competition, 3XN partnered with Swiss architects IttenBrechbühl to oversee the construction of the project.
+Designed by Danish architecture firm 3XN, Olympic House will allow the IOC to bring together its staff – 500 employees currently spread across Lausanne in four locations – under one roof at a single site.
+Selected by the IOC in April 2014 after an international architecture competition, 3XN partnered with Swiss architects IttenBrechbühl to oversee the construction of the project.

 From 23 June onwards, the IOC will benefit from two Olympic centres in Lausanne: Olympic House in Vidy to cater for its administration and offer a welcoming meeting place for all its stakeholders; and The Olympic Museum in Ouchy to host the general public.